14 Pieces of Pro Advice on Where to Invest & Where To Save In The Living Room

 Whether your living room is a blank canvas or a space that needs an upgrade, you just need to know how to invest your money wisely.

-The secret to having a great looking living room without declaring bankruptcy is mixing top-of-the-line items where it really matters with less expensive pieces where it doesn't.
+The secret is mixing top-of-the-line items where it really matters with less expensive pieces where it doesn't.

 I put together this post so you know what to splurge on, and what you can get at a lower price — without sacrificing quality.

 It’s time to get rid of the sofa you “inherited” from your mom’s basement.
 A good quality couch is the first investment you should make as you collect furniture for your new space; a sturdy, comfortable couch is worth the money.
 You can Scotch Guard upholstery to give it extra life and protect the fabric from stains and spills.
 If it’s in your budget, real leather is preferable to faux leather, as faux leather will split and crack.
 A sectional couch is a great option for entertaining, if you have the space.